tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 In synchronous systems it is assumed that all communications proceed in rounds.
 In one round a process may send all the messages it requires while receiving all messages from other processes.
 In this manner no message from one round may influence any messages sent within the same round [[21]]

-A △T-synchronous network guarantees that every message sent is delivered after at most a delay of △T (where △T is a measure of real time) [[6]] Synchronous protocols come to a consensus every x seconds. [[5]]
+A △T-synchronous network guarantees that every message sent is delivered after at most a delay of △T (where △T is a measure of real time) [[6]] Synchronous protocols come to a consensus after △T. [[5]]

 #### Partial Synchrony

-Here, the network retains some form of a predefined timing structure, however it can operate within knowing the assumption of how fast nodes can exchange messages over the network.
+Here, the network retains some form of a predefined timing structure, however it can operate without knowing said assumption of how fast nodes can exchange messages over the network.
 Instead of pushing out a block every x seconds, in a partially synchronous block chain would gauge the limit, with messages always being sent and received within the unknown deadline.

 Partially synchronous protocols come to a consensus in an unknown, but finite period. [[5]]